 CSF assay is also done to measure white blood cell (WBC) counts, protein, and IgM in patients with parasitemia or positive serologies or symptoms.

-The following studies may also be considered:
+The following studies also may be considered:

 See Workup for more detail.